juicycool92/projectCBG/README.md

 want more infomation? contect me on email : juicycool92@gmail.com

-log fpr working progress is written in below blog
+log for working progress is written in below blog

 https://juicybrainjello.blogspot.com/2017/07/666-14.html
 and more log in previews page